How to Get a Singapore S Pass in 2024-25 | Complete Guide

 When the employer does not pay the full levy, then he will be liable for the following penalties:

-• Late payment is charged 2% per month or $20, whichever is higher as a penalty.
-The maximum amount of your late payment penalty will be 30% of the remaining levy.
+• Late payment is charged with 2 percent per month or $20, whichever is higher as a penalty.

 • The existing S-Pass is revoked.